4 Days in Budapest: A Fun Itinerary for First-Timers

 Dohany Synagogue

 Even if you’re not Jewish, this is a remarkable landmark you don’t want to miss.
-Purchase your ticket in advance or take a guided tour of the synagogue.
+It doesn’t have a typical synagogue look, which makes its architecture (inside and out) even more intriguing.

 Dohany Synagogue in Budapest